durotolu/location-time-and-weather/README.md

 # Location, Time and Weather
 Logs the current time and weather for locations given.

-> Given an array of inputs (location name, postal code), log the current time and weather for those locations.
+> Given an array of inputs (location name, postal code), log the current time and weather for each locations.
 > Example: "./weather New York, 10005, Tokyo, São Paulo, Pluto"

 ## Built with Javascript and Axios